lineshdave/hadoop-projects/Pig/Greater Than Average Volatility.md

 Find records that have volatility greater than its average volatility for each stock in the entire dataset.
 Order the results by the stock symbol and store in a pipe delimited file

 ### Algorithm
+1. Load all records from the dataset.
+2. Filter the header line from the loaded records.
+3. Add calculated volatiltiy information to each record.
+4. Find average volatility for each stock symbol.
+5. Merge average volatility for each stock record in the dataset.
+6. Filter stock records that have volatility greater than the average volatility.
+7. Add the other record columns to the filtered stock records from step-6 above.
+8. Save the entire updated stock records using the PigStorage.

 ### Pig Script
 <pre>